 Final Words: Printing Tips For Graphic Designers

 Another good piece of advice is to do timing to your printer.
 It’s a great way to know if you can accomplish the work by the due date if you are short of time.

-Just by following these simple printing tips for graphic designers, you will save a lot of money and time.
-Remember time is money!
+By following these simple printing tips for graphic designers, you will save a lot of money and time.
+Remember, time is money!

 These tips will help you improve your reputation as a designer.
-A good idea is to make a list with these tips, and others you consider important, before you start, and make sure you are following every single one of them.
+A good idea is to make a list with these tips and others you consider essential before you start, and make sure you follow every one of them.